 Miranda B. Johnson

-Miranda Johnson is the Associate Director of the Education Law and Policy Institute.
-In this role, she works closely with Associate Dean Michael Kaufman to effectuate the Institute’s goals in the areas of curriculum development, research and outreach, and educational advocacy.
-She also teaches experiential learning courses in education law and supervises law students in the representation of parents and students in school discipline and special education cases.
+Miranda Johnson is a clinical professor of law and the director of the Education Law and Policy Institute.
+In this role, she works closely with Dean Michael Kaufman to effectuate the Institute’s goals in the areas of curriculum development, research and outreach, and educational advocacy.
+She teaches the Education Law Practicum and other educational law courses.
+She also supervises law students in the representation of parents and students in school discipline and special education cases.
+She has presented at national conferences and training programs in Illinois on prevention-oriented approaches to reduce the use of exclusionary school discipline practices.
+Her expertise and analysis on education law and policy issues has been featured in various media, including WBEZ, Chicago Tribune, Wall Street Journal, Washington Post and The Hill.

 Before joining Loyola, Miranda worked as a staff attorney at Advocates for Children of New York (AFC), an organization promoting access to quality educational services for New York City school children.
 At AFC, Miranda represented parents of students with disabilities in administrative proceedings to obtain appropriate educational services.
 She also represented parents and students in federal class action lawsuits to remedy systemic legal violations with respect to education in New York City.